-- Art

-- + Art Graphics
+- + A

-- + Astronomy
+- + Astronon

 - + Business

 - + Design Technology

 - + Design, Engineer, Construct!
-(DEC!)
+(DEC

+- + Dram

-- + Drama
+- + Geography

-- + Geograp
+- + Graphic Communication and Design

-- + History
+- + Histo

 - + Computer Science

-- ICT
+- + IC1

-- Music
+- + Musi

-- Physical Education is a GCSE option
+- + Physical Education as a GCSE option

 - + Psychology

 - + Religious Studies

 - + An additional language (French, Mandarin or Spanish)

-If you require any further information about the school, the 14+ transfer process, or our post-16 courses please contact Jackie Fromage, Student Admissions Administrator by telephone on 736242, by email j.fromage@hautlieu.sch.je or visit our website www.hautlieu.co.uk
+If you require any further information about the school, the

+14+ transfer process, or our post-16 courses please contact

+Jackie Fromage, Student Admissions Administrator by

+telephone on 01534736242, by email j.fromage@hautlieu.sch.je

+or visit our website www.hautlieu.co.uk

-Choosing your science options
+Choosing your Science options

-Students follow a two Science programme.
-However, if you are hoping to pursue a science-related career, such as Medicine, Veterinary Science or Dentistry, then choosing to study three Science GCSEs is the more appropriate option.
-The Science Department are an enthusiastic, motivated and committed team who are passionate about Science and would like to see many students joining the school choose the three Science GCSE option.
+Students can follow the GCSE Combined Science course where they study all three sciences and gain two GCSE qualifications.
+However, if you are hoping to pursue a science-related career, such as Medicine Veterinary Science or Dentistry, then choosing to study three Science GCSEs is the more appropriate option.

-Both routes will allow you to access the A Level Science courses that have been studied to GCSE level.
-You will, however, need to achieve a minimum of a grade 6 in the particular Science subject you want to study at A Level.
-In addition, to study Chemistry or Physics at A Level you will also need a minimum of a grade 6 in GCSE Maths.
-We aim to promote the study of the sciences in ways that help you to develop curiosity about the natural world, give you an insight into how science works and enable you to appreciate its relevance to your everyday lives.
-The scope and nature of the study will be broad, coherent, practical and satisfying.
-It should encourage you to be inspired, motivated and challenged by the subject and its achievements.
+The Science Department are an enthusiastic, motivated and committed team who are passionate about Science and would like to see as many students as possible joining the school choose the triple Science GCSE option route n order to study Chemistry or Physics at A Level you will also need a minimum of a grade 6 in GCSE Maths.
+We aim to promote the study of the sciences in ways that help you to develop curiosity about the natural world and give you an insight into how Science works which enables you to appreciate its relevance to your everyday lives.